sandialabs/snl-quest/README.md

 - **QuESt Performance** evaluates the performance of energy storage systems in different climatic conditions.

 - **QuESt Microgrid** supports microgrid design and simulation considering energy storage as a key component.

+- **QuESt Planning** is a long-term capacity expansion planning model that identifies cost-optimal energy storage, generation, and transmission investments and evaluates a broad range of energy storage technologies.

+- **Progress** is a Python-based open-source tool for assessing the resource adequacy of the evolving electric power grid integrated with energy storage systems.

 It has been designed with key features to improve user experience and application management: